pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 ---
 title: Pivotal Elastic Runtime v1.6.0.0 Release Notes
 ---

+## v1.6.21 Patch

+This release fixes an issue with connection flooding in the Loggregator traffic controller.

+It also updates Digeo to version 0.1446.5 which includes fixes for NOAA, file descriptor limits on listeners, and a race condition experienced in some 3-node Diego DB clusters.

 ## v1.6.20 Patch
 Patches CVE-2016-0781 and CVE-2016-2165.
 Additional info can be found at https://pivotal.io/security.